JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_Hyms_5.md

 Thou covetest thy neighbour’s wealth, son, and wife, and like a mad dog eatest what ought not to be eaten.
 Thou hast no love for the true faith ; on hearing the truth thou becomest angry.
 O compassionate to the poor, merciful Lord God, Thy name is the support of the saints.
-O God, Nanak hath gladly entered Thine asylum; be mindful of Thine own honour.!
+O God, Nanak hath gladly entered Thine asylum; be mindful of Thine own honour.[^52]

 An exhortation to man to abandon worldly love :—